phildow/swift-snippets/README.md

 The insipration for this implementation comes from [Sublime Text](https://www.sublimetext.com/).
 Refer to the Sublime Text Snippets documentation for more information: [http://docs.sublimetext.info/en/latest/extensibility/snippets.html#snippet-features](http://docs.sublimetext.info/en/latest/extensibility/snippets.html#snippet-features)

 Only a subset of the snippets functionality in Sublime is supported right now.
 Fields are supported but the `$0` field is not.
-Snippet variables, mirrored fiels, and placeholders are not supported.
+Snippet variables, mirrored fields, and placeholders are not supported.
 At some future point they may be.

 ## Demo